tretre91/MyGL/README.md

 A 2D graphics library to display basic shapes and text to a window using OpenGL!

+The documentation can be found at : https://tretre91.github.io/MyGL/

 ### Disclaimer

 This is a student project, I am relatively new to graphics programming so do not expect the most